IBM/IBM-QRadar-Universal-Cloud-REST-API/IBM Cloud LogDNA/ReadMe.md

-#Getting IBM Cloud LogDNA Service Key
+# Getting IBM Cloud LogDNA Hostname

 To obtain the 'Host Name':
 1. Log on to the IBM Cloud LogDNA